 - Layer Flavors: Take your time to sauté the onions and spices until fragrant and golden, allowing the flavors to develop and meld together.

-- Slow Cooking: Allow the Paye to simmer on low heat, allowing the trotters to become tender and the flavors to intensify.
+- Slow Cooking: Let the Paye simmer on low heat, allowing the trotters to become tender and the flavors to intensify.

 - Adjust Seasonings: Taste and adjust the seasoning according to your preference, adding more salt, chili powder, or garam masala as needed.
 This recipe uses minimal ingredients.